Examples of non-K\"{a}hler Calabi-Yau 3-folds with arbitrarily large $b_2$: Preliminaries

 When $N=2$, we have $\cO_D(X) \simeq \cN_{D/X_1} \otimes_{\cO_{D}} \cN_{D/X_2}$ via a suitable identification of $D \subset X_1$ and $D \subset X_2$, where $\cN_{D/X_i}$ is the normal bundle of $D \subset X_i$ for $i=1,2$. \end{rem}

 We use the following theorem of Kawamata--Namikawa.

-\begin{thm} (\cite[Theorem 4.2]{MR1296351}) Let $n \ge 3$ and $X$ be an $n$-dimensional proper SNC variety which satisfies the following; \begin{enumerate} \item $\omega_X \simeq \cO_X$. \item $H^{n-1}(X, \cO_X) =0$, $H^{n-2}(X^{\nu}, \cO_{X^{\nu}}) =0$, where $X^{\nu} \rightarrow X$ is the normalization. \item $X$ is $d$-semistable. \end{enumerate} Then there exists a semistable smoothing $\phi \colon \cX \rightarrow \Delta^1$ of $X$ over a unit disk. \end{thm}
+\begin{thm} (\cite[Theorem 4.2]{MR1296351}, \cite[Corollary 7.4]{CLM}) Let $n \ge 3$ and $X$ be an $n$-dimensional proper SNC variety which satisfies the following; \begin{enumerate} \item $\omega_X \simeq \cO_X$. \item $H^{n-1}(X, \cO_X) =0$, $H^{n-2}(X^{\nu}, \cO_{X^{\nu}}) =0$, where $X^{\nu} \rightarrow X$ is the normalization. \item $X$ is $d$-semistable. \end{enumerate} Then there exists a semistable smoothing $\phi \colon \cX \rightarrow \Delta^1$ of $X$ over a unit disk. \end{thm}

 \begin{rem} In \cite[Theorem 4.2]{MR1296351}, it is assumed that $X$ is K\"{a}hler.
-However, we can check that we only need to assume that $X$ is a proper SNC variety (or each irreducible component is K\"{a}hler).
-We shall explain the parts where we should take care.
+However, we check that we only need to assume that $X$ is a proper SNC variety (or each irreducible component is K\"{a}hler).

-Let $X$ be an $n$-dimensional proper SNC variety and assume that $X$ is $d$-semistable.
-Then it admits a log structure in the sense of Kawamata--Namikawa (\cite[Proposition 1.1]{MR1296351}).
-Thus we have the log de Rham complex $\Omega^{\bullet}_{X/ \bC}(\log)$ as in \cite[Section 2]{MR1296351} and the spectral sequence

-We can check that the spectral sequence degenerates at $E_1$ as in \cite[Lemma 4.1]{MR1296351} by constructing a cohomological mixed Hodge complex on $X$.
-What we need is that, on the stratum